eclipse-archived/codewind-operator/README.md

 Things to note :

-* the `name` field is the name of the deployment and must be unique within the cluster.
+- the `name` field is the name of the deployment and must be unique within the cluster.
-* the `keycloakDeployment` field is the name of the keycloak instance that will provide authentication services.
-It must have already been provisioned and running.
+- the `keycloakDeployment` field is the name of the keycloak instance that will provide authentication services.
+It must have already been provisioned and be running.
-* the `username` field is the keycloak registered user who will own this Codewind instance.
+- the `username` field is the keycloak registered user who will own this Codewind instance.
-* the `loglevel` can be used to increase log levels of the codewind pods.
+- the `loglevel` can be used to increase log levels of the Codewind pods.
-* the `storageSize` field sets the PVC size to 10GB.
+- the `storageSize` field sets the PVC size to 10GB.

 Apply this yaml and have the operator create and configure both Codewind and Keycloak: